ASPCA Animal Assisted Therapy Programs

-Since 2000, the ASPCA has been the East Coast Affiliate of Pet Partners (formerly known as Delta Society [PDF]), a national organization that aims to improve human health through the assistance of therapy animals.
-Within the New York City area, the ASPCA helps carry out Pet Partners' mission by providing a full-service program to the public in which individuals can register their dogs and cats as therapy animals who visit hospitals, nursing homes, classrooms, libraries and other facilities in New York City.
+The ASPCA is a Community Partner of Pet Partners, a national non-for-profit that aims to improve human health through interactions with companion animals.
+We help carry out Pet Partners' mission by providing a full-service program to residents of New York City who wish to register their dogs and cats* as therapy animals.
+Therapy animals are reliable, controllable, and predictable pets that enjoy visiting hospitals, nursing homes, classrooms, libraries and other facilities.

 How do I become registered with Pet Partners if I live outside of the NYC area?

-The "Courses & Evaluations" section of the Pet Partners website provides information about registration in other regions.
+The Pet Partners website provides information about registration in other regions.

 Once registered with Pet Partners, the ASPCA will assist Pet Partner teams with placement in facilities throughout the community, based on where they live, their interests, and the appropriate environment for both handler and animal.
 The ASPCA also provides supervision for teams who are just beginning to get their "paws wet" and would like assistance during their first visits.
 A member of the animal-assisted therapy program, or an experienced volunteer, will continue to accompany new teams on visits until they have comfortably settled in.

 In addition to enriching lives and improving human health, a major goal of this program is to encourage greater community acceptance of dogs and cats.
 These exceptional animals are seen taking part in the healing processes of human beings in a variety of different situations and facilities.
-Oncology units in hospitals and women's shelters, which would never have allowed animals to enter before, are now admitting them to serve humans in need of joy or enrichment.
+Oncology units, halfway houses, and homeless shelters, which would never have allowed animals to enter before, are now admitting them to help people feel better during times of hardship and pain.

 How do I become a registered Pet Partners team through the ASPCA?